-Should University Police determine that a residential student is a missing person, the Dean of Students will be immediately notified to verify the appropriate missing person contact information and the Pine Bluff Police Department or the law enforcement agency with jurisdiction in the area that the student went missing, will be notified within 24 hours of making the determination that the student is missing (regardless of the age of the missing student).
+Should University Police determine that a residential student is a missing person, the Vice Chancellor for Student Affairs and Dean of Students will be immediately notified to verify the appropriate missing person contact information and the Pine Bluff Police Department or the law enforcement agency with jurisdiction in the area that the student went missing, will be notified within 24 hours of making the determination that the student is missing (regardless of the age of the missing student whether they've registered a confidential missing person contact).
 Contact will then be made with the listed contact person(s) within 24 hours by the Dean of Students.
 If the missing student is under the age of 18 and is not an emancipated individual, the Dean of Students will notify the student's parent or legal guardian, in addition to the confidential missing person contact that has been identified, within 24 hours of making the determination that the student has been missing for more than 24 hours.
 University Police will provide the Dean of Students timely and continuous notification of the status of the investigation until the case is closed.
+For all missing students, UAPB will notify the local law enforcement agency within 24 hours of the determination that the student is missing, unless the local law enforcement agency was the entity that made the determination that the student is missing.
+If the student is under the age of 18 and is not an emancipated individual, UAPBPD will notify the student' parent of guardian and any other designated contact person within 24 hours.

 In addition to registering an emergency contact, students residing in on-campus housing have the option to identify, confidentially, an individual to be contacted by UAPB in the event the student is determined to be missing for more than 24 hours.
-A student who wishes to identify a confidential contact may do so by completing the Missing Student Notification Form at the time a student checks-in the residential facility.
+A student who wishes to identify a confidential contact may do so by completing the Student Confidential Contact Form at the time a student checks-in the residential facility.